-- amount to one or more charities. - ▲ At the term's end, the CLT's remaining assets pass to one or more loved ones you name as remainder beneficiaries. - ✓ When you fund the CLT, you make a taxable gift equal to the present value of the amount that will go to the remainder beneficiaries. - ✓ The property is removed from your taxable estate.
+- ▲ For a given term, the CLT pays an amount to one or more charities. - At the term's end, the CLT's remaining assets pass to one or more loved ones you name as remainder beneficiaries. - When you fund the CLT, you make a taxable gift equal to the present value of the amount that will go to the remainder beneficiaries. - The property is removed from your taxable estate.

-For gift tax purposes, the amount of the remainder interest is determined using the assumption that the trust assets will grow at the Section 7520 rate.
+For gift tax purposes, the amount of the remainder interest is determined using the assumption that the trust assets will grow at the current Section 7520 rate.
 The lower the Sec.
-7520 rate, the smaller the remainder interest and the lower the possible gift tax - or the less of your lifetime gift tax exemption you'll have to use up.
+7520 rate, the smaller the remainder interest and the lower the gift tax - or the less of your lifetime gift tax exemption you'll have to use up.
 If the trust's earnings outperform the Sec.
 7520 rate, the excess earnings will be transferred to the remainder beneficiaries gift- and estate-tax-free.

-Because the Sec.
-7520 rate is currently very low, now may be a good time to lock in a low rate while still available and take the chance that your actual return will outperform it.
+With rising interest rates overall, the Sec.
+7520 rate has also been rising.
+But as of this writing, it's still relatively low historically.
+So if you're interested in a CLT, you may want to set one up soon, before rates rise further.
 Keep in mind, however, that the increased gift and estate tax exemption may reduce the tax benefits of a CLT, depending on your specific situation.
 (For more on estate and gift taxes, see page 22.)